star-cats/blinky-dome/Patterns/README.md

 left over a 3-second window (`WINDOW_SECONDS` in `UIBeatTracker.java`).
 Current
 BPM sits top-left, confidence top-right.

+The lines are where beats are *emitted*, so with Shift dialled in they sit off the circles by exactly that much — which is how you see the offset you asked for.

-Read it while tuning **Thresh**.
+Read it while tuning **Thresh** (at Shift 0).
 Circles sitting on the lines means it is locked.
 Circles scattered between lines means the gate is firing on things that are not the beat — raise the threshold.
 No circles at all means it never fires — lower it.
 The circles are logged before any filtering, so hits the tracker decides to *reject* still show up; watching one sit off the grid while the lines